richaaa01/LEETCODE_SOLUTIONS-/README.md

 # LEETCODE_SOLUTIONS-
-Answers to the leetcode questions based on my knowledge of problem solving, which will be easy and effective to understand.
+Answers to the leetcode questions based on my knowledge of problem solving, which will be easy to understand and effective to solve.